dostuffthatmatters/IN8011-WS20/slides/src/tutorial-06/IN8011-T06-moritz-makowski.md

 ---

-## Why Should You Use Multiple Files?
+## Why to Use Multiple Files?

-* To further separate functionality
+* Separation of concerns
 * Reduce complexity in large projects
 * Make code available to other applications (e.g. libraries)